Facebook bans ‘dangerous individuals’ cited for hate speech

 Facebook said the newly banned accounts violated its policy against dangerous individuals and organizations.
 The company says it has always banned people or groups that proclaim a violent or hateful mission or are engaged in acts of hate or violence, regardless of political ideology.

-It added that when it bans someone under this policy, the company said it also prohibits anyone else from praising or supporting them.
+It added that when it bans someone under this policy, the company also prohibits anyone else from praising or supporting them.

+In this case, though, the company said people can speak positively about the six banned individuals as long as what they’re saying otherwise complies with Facebook policies.

 For years, social media companies have been under pressure from civil rights groups and other activists to clamp down on hate speech on their services.
 Following the deadly white nationalist protests in Charlottesville, Virginia, in 2017, Google, Facebook and PayPal began banishing extremist groups and individuals who identified as or supported white supremacists.